Yorktown, Va., to Oceanside, Calif.

 Day 10: Dick Boyles, where are you?

-Day 11: Fellow travellers, different paths
+Day 11: Fellow travelers, different paths

 Day 14: A salute from King Coal